kaixuanluo/Live-Streaming-Architecture/README.md

 #Live Video Streaming Architecture

 This is the implementation of a live video streaming architecture.
-It is the prototype of a research that I have done on video streaming distributed architectures.
+It is the prototype of a research that I have done on video streaming architectures.
 The novel idea in this research is a unique way of doing load balancing and a new way of using HTTP Live Streaming.

 This architecture addresses one thing mainly: the efficient usage of resources during high traffic peak periods.
 For example, if you are a video content provider how are you going to address the huge amount of traffic that will come from a specific region